camilavcoutinho/VTEX-Language-Hub/README.md

 # VTEX Language Hub
-### Ongoing project to create a landing page to the VTEX Language Hub initiative.
+### Ongoing project to create a webpage to the VTEX Language Hub initiative.